Spatial-SSRL: Enhancing Spatial Understanding via Self-Supervised Reinforcement Learning: Related Work

 \textbf{Self-Supervised Learning.} Self-supervised learning (SSL), which obtains supervision from the inherent structure of the data itself without relying on manual labels \cite{gui2024surveyselfsupervisedlearningalgorithms}, has been remarkably effective for visual representation learning.
 Early approaches learn visual features via contrastive learning \cite{chen2020simpleframeworkcontrastivelearning, he2020momentum} or self-supervised tasks such as rotation \cite{gidaris2018unsupervisedrepresentationlearningpredicting}, jigsaw \cite{noroozi2017unsupervisedlearningvisualrepresentations}, and temporal ordering \cite{misra2016shufflelearnunsupervisedlearning}.
 With the rise of LLMs and LVLMs, SSL has become prevalent in pre-training.
 Pre-training of autoregressive LMs (GPT \cite{brown2020languagemodelsfewshotlearners}), masked language models (BERT \cite{devlin2019bertpretrainingdeepbidirectional}), and masked autoencoders (MAE \cite{he2021maskedautoencodersscalablevision}) all follow the paradigm of adding masks to parts of the data and learning to predict the masked content.
 However, strategies for using SSL in the LVLM post-training phase remain limited.

-Recently, several approaches appear to enhance LVLMs via self-supervised post-training \cite{wu2025visualjigsawposttrainingimproves, guo2025ssl4rlrevisitingselfsupervisedlearning}.
+Recently, several approaches appear to enhance LVLMs via self-supervised post-training \cite{wu2025visualjigsawposttrainingimproves, guo2025ssl4rlrevisitingselfsupervisedlearning, wang2025jigsaw}.
+Jigsaw-R1 \cite{wang2025jigsaw} uses jigsaw puzzles for RL.
 Visual Jigsaw \cite{wu2025visualjigsawposttrainingimproves} is a concurrent work that constructs jigsaw tasks across three different modalities.
 Our work covers a broader set of self-supervised tasks, with Jigsaw as only one component.
 SSL4RL \cite{guo2025ssl4rlrevisitingselfsupervisedlearning} focuses solely on 2D tasks, while our work targets spatial understanding and designs verifiable supervisory signals based on both 2D and RGB-D images.

 \textbf{Reinforcement Learning with Verifiable Rewards.} Following the success of Deepseek-R1 \cite{guo2025deepseek}, many recent works have applied Group Relative Policy Optimization \cite{shao2024deepseekmath} and demonstrated the potential of reinforcement learning with verifiable rewards (RLVR) \cite{ouyang2025spacerreinforcingmllmsvideo, wang2025reinforcement, liu2025visual, wen2025reinforcement, zhang2025right}.
 For example, Visual-RFT improves performance on image classification, detection, and grounding \cite{liu2025visual}, while other approaches incentivize math reasoning via RLVR \cite{zhang2025right,wang2025reinforcement}.